-NaTakallam (“we speak” in Arabic) pairs Arabic-speaking displaced persons with learners around the world for language practice over Skype.
-The platform offers affordable, flexible, tailored Arabic practice with native speakers for language learners while also providing a valuable income source to displaced people mostly in Lebanon, but also in Turkey, Iraq, Egypt, France, Brazil, Italy and Germany, plus other countries not listed here.
+NaTakallam (“we speak” in Arabic) pairs displaced persons with learners around the world for language practice over Skype.
+The platform offers affordable, flexible, tailored language practice with native speakers for language learners while also providing a valuable income source to displaced people mostly in Lebanon, but also in Turkey, Iraq, Egypt, France, Brazil, Italy and Germany, plus other countries not listed here.